yokobond/tplink-smarthome-local-server/README.md

 This command serves Web API for TP-Link Smarthome in the LAN.

+This uses [plasticrake/tplink-smarthome-api: TP-Link Smarthome WiFi API](https://github.com/plasticrake/tplink-smarthome-api) to control devices.
+Supporting devices are according to the tplink-smarthome-api.

 ## How to Use It

 `tplink-smarthome-local-server` is a Node executable script of a web server.